EB-1A Visa: Extraordinary Ability Green Card

 How do you prove extraordinary ability in EB-1A?

 You can demonstrate extraordinary ability with at least three of the ten EB-1A criteria mentioned in the section above titled EB-1A Documentation.
-For other types of visas (i.e., O-1B petitions) requiring demonstration of extraordinary achievement, proof of a one-time achievement (e.g., Pulitzer, Oscar, Olympic Medal) plus evidence demonstrating that the type of work will continue in the United States is sufficient.
+For other types of visas (i.e., O-1B petitions) requiring the demonstration of extraordinary achievement, proof of a one-time achievement (e.g., Pulitzer, Oscar, Olympic Medal) plus evidence demonstrating that the type of work will continue in the United States is sufficient.

 What is the difference between EB-1A and EB-1B?